Find Trade Colleges

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-Is There Going to be Demand for Power Plant Operators?
+Are There Job Opportunities for Power Plant Operators?

 In 2016, there was an estimated number of 36,100 jobs in the United States for Power Plant Operator.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Power Plant Operator by 2026.
-There will be an estimated 3,200 positions for Power Plant Operator per year.
+The BLS estimates 3,200 yearly job openings in this field.

 undefined